Avalanche Skills Training Level 1

 To make your course as effective as possible, in prior take the on-line avalanche course at the Avalanche Canada website.

-Classroom day will be held in Chamonix valley.
-Exact location - to be announced.
+Classroom day will be held in Chamonix town.

 For private groups I offer AST courses on any suitable for you dates.
 Contact me for details.

 Minimum to maximum number of participants: 3 to 6

 - Course materials - Avaluator decision-making aid and AST Handbook

 - Classroom day

 - Group equipment

 The terrain requires that you have an intermediate level of skiing or snowboarding ability.
 If you can get down a blue run at the ski hill you are ready to learn about avalanches!

 You will use ski touring equipment during the course, but previous ski touring experience is not required.
 Snowboarders - you don’t need previous touring experience if you are using snowshoes.
 If you are using a splitboard you should be familiar with your split system.
 Splitboards can be tricky stuff for beginners, and you will have no time to learn how to set it up during the course.